Avaiga/taipy-doc/docs/knowledge_base/demos/stock-visualization.md

 # Harnessing Prophet for Predictions

-Predicting stock trends is a crucial aspect of financial analysis.
-In our demo, we utilize Meta's Prophet library to provide predictions for stocks over the next 1 to 5 years.
-This predictive capability empowers users to make well-informed decisions with the help of Taipy.
+Forecasting stock trends is a vital part of financial analysis.
+In our demo, we make use of Meta's Prophet library to offer stock predictions for the upcoming 1 to 5 years.
+This predictive feature empowers users to make informed choices with the assistance of Taipy.

 # Conclusion